How to Convert PDF Table to Excel

 Some tools don't explain what they do with your files.
 They might store, analyze, or use them for training AI models.
 That’s a risk you don’t want to take.
 Choose converters with a clear no-storage policy and check if they mention file deletion within a set time.

-Best Practices for Accurate Conversion
+Best Practices for Accurate PDF Table to Excel Conversion

 Use High-Quality PDF Files

 Start with a clear, readable PDF.
 Blurry scans or low-resolution images confuse OCR tools.
-If possible, use the original digital bank statement, not a printed or photographed copy.
+If possible, use the original digital statement, not a printed or photographed copy.
 Clean files mean better table detection, fewer errors, and less manual cleanup.

 Choose Tools That Preserve Layout